Style Living Self Celebrity Geeky News and Views

 CLOSE

-The UN aims to increase gender equality in the tech, pointing out that if women cannot access the internet, more so feel safe online, they're unable to develop the necessary digital skills to engage in digital spaces.
+The UN in 2023 used the theme, "DigitALL: Innovation and technology for gender equality," pointing out that if women cannot access the internet, more so feel safe online, they're unable to develop the necessary digital skills to engage in digital spaces.

 The theme, according to the PCW website, "sparks a renewed commitment to the advocacy and banks on the gains achieved during the 2016 to 2022 theme, WE Make CHANGE Work for Women."
 The latter emphasized the need for compassionate and harmonized networks toward gender equality and women empowerment.

-This year's celebration, the PCW said, is a testament to the milestones achieved in closing gender gaps in the country and in gathering more support for the advocacy.
+The celebration, the PCW said, is a testament to the milestones achieved in closing gender gaps in the country and in gathering more support for the advocacy.